Matt Millen: Controversies

-On January 5, 1986, at Los Angeles Coliseum, after losing the AFC divisional playoff game to the New England Patriots, Millen intervened in an on-field dispute between Raiders player Howie Long and Patriots general manager, Patrick Sullivan, by punching Sullivan in the face.
+On January 5, 1986, at Los Angeles Memorial Coliseum, after losing the AFC divisional playoff game to the New England Patriots, Millen intervened in an on-field dispute between Raiders player and teammate Howie Long and Patriots general manager, Patrick Sullivan, by punching Sullivan in the face.
 Sullivan said the punch made him "see stars" and that he required stitches.
 Millen later called the incident "a good hit."

-In December 2003, following a Lions 45–17 loss to the Kansas City Chiefs at Arrowhead Stadium, Millen came under fire after a postgame incident with former Lions and then-Chiefs wide receiver Johnnie Morton.
+In December 2003, following a Detroit Lions 45–17 loss to the Kansas City Chiefs at Arrowhead Stadium, Millen came under fire after a postgame incident with former Lions and then-Chiefs wide receiver Johnnie Morton.
 Millen tried to congratulate some of the Chiefs players near the Chiefs' locker room, when he confronted Morton, who claimed that he wasn't going to say anything to Millen.
 When he walked by him, Millen said, "Hey Johnnie."
 Morton ignored him, and then Millen replied, "Nice talking to you," and Morton replied "Kiss my ass."
 That's when Millen shouted, "You faggot!
 Yeah, you heard me.
-You faggot!" at Morton, which was heard by a member of the Chiefs public-relations staff and a Kansas City Star columnist.
-Millen apologized for the incident, and after he was informed of Millen's remarks, Morton replied, "I apologize for what I said, but I never expected anything like that.
+You faggot!" at Morton, which was heard by a member of the Chiefs public relations staff and a columnist for The Kansas City Star.
+After he was informed of Millen's remarks, Morton replied, "I apologize for what I said, but I never expected anything like that.
 What he said is demeaning and bigoted."
+Millen apologized for his remarks.
 There had been bad blood between the two since Morton was released by the Lions after the 2001 season, and Morton felt like Millen "tossed him aside."

-On April 24, 2010, at the 2010 NFL Draft, Millen apparently referred to fellow ESPN commentator Ron Jaworski as a "Polack," after which he made an on-air apology, stating that he "didn't mean anything" by the remark.
+On April 24, 2010, at the 2010 NFL draft in Manhattan, Millen referred to fellow ESPN commentator Ron Jaworski as a "Polack," after which he made an on-air apology, stating that he "didn't mean anything" by the remark.